 How to ensure a Molasses Pump lasts a long time.

-In general, molasses pumps should be oversized and run at relatively slow speed.
+In general, molasses pumps should be oversized and run at a relatively slow speed.

-How to find the right pump and measure flow rate and viscosity of your pumping liquid.
+How to find the right pump and measure the flow rate and viscosity of your pumping liquid.

 To find the pump for your application, Viking Pumps pump selector is a useful tool.